 Skippable in-stream ads

 Sequence campaigns can only run on YouTube.
-To help you find the right audience, sequence campaigns let you choose Audience and Demographic targeting, however sequence campaigns don't allow targeting with keywords, placements or topics.
-Furthermore, Audience and Demographic targeting, as well as exclusions, can only be set at the campaign level.
+To help you find the right audience, sequence campaigns let you choose Audience and Demographic targeting.
+However, sequence campaigns don't allow targeting with keywords, placements or topics.
+Furthermore, Audience and Demographic targeting and exclusions can only be set at the campaign level.

-Furthermore, traffic estimates aren’t available in video ad sequencing campaigns.
+Keep in mind that traffic estimates aren’t available in video ad sequence campaigns.